fusioncharts/dev_centre_docs/getting-started/angular/angular/your-first-chart-using-angular.md

 }
 ```

-In the above JSON we have:
+In the above JSON, we have:

 * Created the chart object to define the elements of the `chart`.
 * Then, each row of the tabular data is present within the `data` array to specify the labels and their corresponding values.